consp1racy/android-support-preference/README.md

 ### Subscreen navigation

-One solution is implemented in `PreferenceScreenNavigationStrategy.ReplaceRoot` class.
+<s>One solution is implemented in `PreferenceScreenNavigationStrategy.ReplaceRoot` class.
-This class will help you replace root preference in your preference fragment.
+This class will help you replace root preference in your preference fragment.</s>

 Another solution is implemented in `PreferenceScreenNavigationStrategy.ReplaceFragment` class.
 This class will help you replace the whole preference fragment with a new instance with specified root preference.
-Unlike the first solution this one is using fragment transactions and back stack allowing for transition animations.
+Unlike the first solution this one is using fragment transactions and back stack allowing for transition animations and saved states.

 Please review the sample project and javadoc of both solutions.